wireapp/this-is-a-test/Conflict.md

 # Conflict file

-Some rc change 12
+Some new rc change 12

-Some rc change 13